jdunkerley/jdunkerley/alteryx-cubic-splines.md

 # Creating a Cubic Spline In Python and Alteryx

-As a bit of a thought experiment, I wondered if how hard it would be to create a cubic spline interpolation within Alteryx.
+As a bit of a thought experiment, I wondered how hard it would be to create a cubic spline interpolation within Alteryx.
 As with many of my games [*BaseA* rules](https://jdunkerley.co.uk/2019/11/29/lets-alteryx-the-advent-of-code-2019/) apply.

 Stealing an [idea from Tasha Alfano](https://twitter.com/tasha_alfano/status/1257768213300916225), I thought I would do it in both python and Alteryx from first principles.
-A quick shout out to [MathAPI](https://math.now.sh/home) - a handy site and used to render all the LaTeX to SVG.
+A quick shout out to [MathAPI](https://math.now.sh/home) - a handy site used to render all the LaTeX to SVG.

 So let's start by reviewing how to create a cubic spline and then build it up.
 I chose to use the algorithm as described in [Wikiversity](https://en.wikiversity.org/wiki/Cubic_Spline_Interpolation).
 Specifically with type II simple boundary conditions.
 I'm not going through the maths but will define the steps to build the spline.